Our readers are predominantly entrepreneurs, small business owners, startup founders and investors.

 If you are a first-time writer for SmartCompany, we will also need:

 Guest pieces must be original and exclusive to SmartCompany.
+This means the piece is not being published by another media outlet.

 The guest piece cannot be promotional.
 This doesn’t just mean not mentioning your business name in the article — it also means being one step removed from your business and your product, service or offering.
 We’re happy for you to talk about your industry or what you have deep expertise in, as long as you aren’t effectively saying your product or service is the number one solution for people in that industry.